 4. Join a vors or nach.
-Alcohol is so expensive at the bars and clubs in Norway that we do most of our drinking at pre and after parties.
+Alcohol is so expensive at the bars and clubs in Norway that we do most of our drinking at pre and after-parties.
 And for some reason, we decided to adopt the German words vorspiel and nachspiel.

 5. Go hiking in the rain.
 We have a popular saying here in Norway; there’s no such thing as bad weather, only bad clothing.
 (I don’t completely agree, but nevertheless, it’s a very Norwegian thing to do.)

 6. Taste brunost, fårikål, sour cream porridge and licorice.
 I know you get licorice many places in the world, but we Norwegians love our licorice.
-Both sweet and salt.
+Both sweet and salty.
 And the same goes for waffles.
 Be sure to try my favorite, a traditional Norwegian waffle shaped like hearts.